 27. Get Rid of Plaque

-Turmeric is also a vasodilatant, meaning it helps to relax blood vessels.
+Turmeric is also a vasodilator, meaning it helps to relax blood vessels.
 This reduces the possibility of blocking blood vessels, prevents the accumulation of blood platelets, and stops blood clots from forming.

 28. Relieves Cold/Cough